Last Updated on

-Many people first start their blog as a creative outlet while still working full-time, and once they realize they can actually make money blogging or even make passive income blogging they start to wonder how they too can grow their own blog while working full-time.
+Many people first start their blog as a creative outlet while still working a full-time job, and once they realize they can actually make money blogging or even make passive income blogging they start to wonder how they too can blog with a full-time job.

 I’ll be upfront — it’s a lot of work.
 I was doing full-time client work when I first began this blog and it’s definitely manageable with some good (read: great) time-management skills!

-So let’s dive right into how you can grow a profitable blog while working full-time.
+So let’s dive right into how to blog with a full-time job, so you can grow a thriving money-making blog!

 - self-hosting gives you 100% ownership of your content (you don’t own your content if you aren’t self-hosting)

-- you can earn from affiliate income (lots of affiliate networks will not approve blogs that aren’t self-hosted)
+- you can earn from affiliate income.
+Many affiliate networks will not approve you if you are not self-hosted.

 - you can view precise analytic information (in order to turn your blog into a business you’ll need access to your analytics.
 You can’t grow a website if you have no idea how many visitors you are getting each day)

 - you’ll get approved for more influencer platforms (these platforms require access to your analytics so if you aren’t self-hosting you won’t be able to provide that and won’t get approved)